Alnur-AI/NumMethods-4-sem/HW3/readme.md

 ## Usage

-Open folder with interpolation that's you need and use this commands to solve equations
+Open folder with interpolation that's you need and use this commands to make interpolations

 ```bash
 python3 task3.1.py